-- All apps loaded have an initial assessment by GSA for acceptability and then a security assessment & authorization, when required. - All apps are deployed from only trusted sources, following their security/assessment process - This presently is the Apple iTunes store for iOS and the Google Play store for Android.
-MaaS360 may also be used, once retrieved from these sources, for enterprise deployment. - Terms of Service (ToS) discipline is adhered to, based on acceptability of an app either as an individual user or for GSA as an Agency. - Apps deemed to be unacceptable are blacklisted. - Mobile app inventory for all devices is maintained using MaaS360/Google MDM - GSA developed apps are assessed, evaluated, and approved by the AO for the system they support before deployment.
+- All apps loaded have an initial assessment by GSA for acceptability and then a security assessment & authorization. - All apps are deployed from only trusted sources, following the security/assessment process - as described in GSA IT Security Procedural Guide 12-67: Securing Mobile Applications and Devices.
+GSA's MDM solutions may also be used, once retrieved from these trusted sources, for enterprise deployment. - Terms of Service (ToS) discipline is adhered to, based on acceptability of an app either as an individual user or for GSA as an Agency. - Apps deemed to be unacceptable are not allowed. - Mobile apps allowed on GSA devices is managed by GSA's MDM solutions. - GSA developed apps are assessed, evaluated, and approved by the AO for the system they support before deployment.